agmcarthur/Biochem-3BP3/Lab_1_Genome_Databases/README.md

 GenBank is not just for browsing data, but instead you can search based on sequence.
 Next week’s lecture and lab is going to detail the Basic Local Alignment Search Tool (BLAST) algorithm, but try it now to see what is does by clicking on the *Run BLAST* link.
 This will launch an interface to compare your Pmr protein against curated reference proteins in GenBank: select **Non-redundant protein sequences (nr) & 500 targets**.

+**Record the Request ID (RID) of your search, so you don't have to repeat it later**

 **Question #13.
-Which functional domains are predicted in your protein and what does each do (click on the conserved domain graphic)?**
+Which functional domains are predicted in your protein and what does each do (select on Graphic Summary and click on the domain for details)?**

 **Question #14.
 Give the % similarity of the best “hit” and the worst “hit”.**

 **Question #15.
-Take a look at the Taxonomy report?
+Take a look at the Taxonomy report.
 Are there any similar proteins in a non-bacteria?**

 **Problem #1.
 You have found a non-bacteria protein similar to a bacterial Pmr protein.
-Note the Accession (XP_005979972), look up the GenBank file, perform BLAST as above and then look at the “Distance Tree of Results”.
+Note the Accession, look up the GenBank file, perform BLAST as above and then look at the “Distance Tree of Results”.
 Do you think this gene is part of that genome or a possible sequence contaminant?
 Use the information in the GenBank record, the BLAST results, and the Tree to make your decision.**

-_Feel free to examine the spider protein as a bonus exercise (PRD21386.1)_

 <a name="ensembl"></a>
 ## Ensembl